Spain in Short

 Those seeking a postgraduate degree should contact the institution they are interested in attending

 directly to learn the admission requirements.
-In most cases you will need to provide proof of earning
+In most cases you will need to provide proof of

-There may be more than one period of applications at the university that you want to attend, as many of
+There may be more than one period of applications at the university that you want to attend, as many

-all of the things in to the school.
+minute to get all of the things in to the school.

 Also keep in mind that all of your applications and documents must be submitted in Spanish.
 If your

-documents are not already in Spanish, you will need to have an official translator translate them into
+documents are not already in Spanish, you will need to have an official translator translate them

 Having one of the newer National Health Systems, many visitors are surprised and impressed with the

 efficiency of the Spanish medical system.
-There are also many private hospitals working with insurers to
+There are also many private hospitals working with

 Spain's legal system is the same as most European countries, based on the Roman system - and very